Police assault citizen asleep in vehicle

 O’Brien Criminal and Civil Solicitors successfully assisted EKM by bringing an action against the State of NSW for assault, battery, false imprisonment and subsequent malicious prosecution.

-The State of NSW denied liability for EKM’s claims but agreed to settle the matter.
+The State of NSW denied liability for EKM’s claims.
+However, it agreed to settle the matter.
 EKM received appropriate compensation.